SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

 ## Explanation of Components

-1. **Data Factory**: Handles data integration and workflow orchestration, allowing you to move and transform data from various sources into your data platform.
+1. **Data Pipeline**: Orchestrates and automates data movement and transformation workflows using a visual interface.
+Ideal for building ETL (Extract, Transform, Load) processes across multiple data sources.

+2. **Dataflow Gen 2**: A self-service data preparation tool that allows users to create reusable data transformation pipelines, optimized for performance and scalability within the Microsoft Fabric ecosystem.

+3. **Lakehouse**: Combines the benefits of data lakes and data warehouses by supporting open data formats and structured querying, making it suitable for both analytics and machine learning workloads.

+4. **Notebook** (under Lakehouse and Model): Interactive development environment that supports languages like PySpark, SQL, and others, enabling data exploration, transformation, and visualization.

+5. **Spark Job Definition**: Defines distributed data processing tasks using Apache Spark, allowing for scalable data transformations and advanced analytics over large datasets.

+6. **Model**: Semantic layer that organizes and defines business logic, relationships, and KPIs for your data, used for consistent analysis and reporting across tools.

+7. **Experiment**: Enables tracking and managing of machine learning experiments, including metrics and model versions, facilitating reproducibility and performance comparison.

-1. **Data Warehouse**: Provides scalable, high-performance storage and full SQL functionality for large-scale analytics.
+8. **Warehouse**: Provides scalable, high-performance storage and full SQL functionality for large-scale analytics.
 It supports complex queries, including insert, update, and delete operations, to efficiently handle extensive data sets.

-1. **Data Engineering**: Provides tools and services for preparing and transforming data for analysis.
-This includes data pipelines, data flow orchestration, and data quality management.

-1. **Data Science**: Offers capabilities for building, training, and deploying machine learning models.
-It supports various programming languages and frameworks for data science.

-1. **Real-Time Analytics**: Facilitates real-time data processing and analysis, enabling insights from streaming data sources.

-1. **Power BI**: A powerful analytics and visualization tool that allows you to create reports and dashboards, providing interactive and actionable insights from your data.
+9. **KQL Database**: Optimized for real-time telemetry and log data, it uses the Kusto Query Language (KQL) for fast, scalable analysis of time-series and event data.

+10. **KQL Queryset**: A collection of saved KQL queries that users can organize and reuse, enabling collaborative analytics and faster insights on streaming or log data.

+11. **Eventstream**: Captures, transforms, and routes real-time events from multiple sources for real-time processing, analytics, or storage in various destinations.

+12. **Dataset**: A curated set of data ready for reporting and visualization, often used in Power BI to build interactive dashboards and reports.

+13. **Streaming Dataset**: Allows real-time data to be pushed into Power BI dashboards, enabling up-to-the-second updates on live data feeds.

+14. **Dataflow**: A tool for ETL operations in Power BI, enabling users to transform and load data into reusable tables using Power Query.

+15. **Streaming Dataflow**: Enhances Dataflow with support for real-time streaming data, enabling transformation and analysis as data arrives.

+16. **Deployment Pipelines**: Supports DevOps practices by enabling version control, testing, and promotion of Power BI content across development, test, and production environments.

+17. **Datamart**: A self-service analytics solution that combines data storage, transformation, and querying capabilities with integrated Power BI for quick data insights.

+18. **Report**: Visual representation of data using various charts and graphs, enabling users to interact with and analyze their data.

+19. **Operation Report**: A specialized type of report focused on monitoring and tracking operational metrics and KPIs.

+20. **Scorecard**: Tool to define, track, and visualize key performance indicators (KPIs) and business goals over time.

+21. **Dashboard**: A single-pane view that aggregates visuals and reports from multiple datasets, offering quick insights and real-time monitoring.

+22. **App**: A collection of related Power BI content (reports, dashboards, datasets) packaged for easy sharing and access across teams or organizations.

 # Getting Started with the Lab